fdioDocs/vpp-docs/docs/guides/progressivevpp/switching.rst

 Examine the bridge domain and interfaces.

-Action: Ping from host to vpp and vpp to host
+Ping from host to vpp and vpp to host
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Add trace on vpp1 and vpp2